MinaProtocol/mina/rfcs/0021-glossary-terms.md

 The terms proposed are below:

 ### Block Producer
-**Concept:** A consensus node in the network that is selected for a slot, and generates a block.
+**Concept:** A node that participates in a process to determine what blocks it is allowed to produce, and then produces blocks that can be broadcast to the network.

 **Rationale:** This term is used by other protocols, clearly describes the role duties, and is unambiguous.

 **Downsides:** EOS is the most popular chain that uses "block producers" and there is a chance of confusion if people think Coda also has only 21 block producers - but this is a tail risk.

-**Usage:** A block producer or block producing node stakes coda to participate in consensus.
+**Usage:** A block producer or block producing node stakes its coda and coda delegated to it in order to participate in consensus.

 **Alternatives:**
 - Validator - used by most other protocols, but not suitable for Coda, as every node can be a "verifier" or "validator" of SNARKs.